-While this sounds like a win-win for both parties, far too many small-business owners view Workers’ Compensation insurance as a burden.
-After all, it’s an additional cost that must be accounted for.
-It’s not until an accident occurs that an employer gets serious about Workers’ Compensation, but at this point, the injury has occurred.
+Some small business owners view Workers’ Compensation insurance as a burden because it’s an additional cost to the company.
+It’s not until an accident occurs that an employer gets serious about Workers’ Compensation, but at that point, it’s too late.

-Your business can be in for a rude awakening if there’s no coverage in place.
+Your business can be in for a rude awakening if there’s no coverage.
 Most states have laws regulating Workers’ Compensation.
-A good practice would be to contact your state’s Department of Labor or an agent who is knowledgeable in the Workers’ Compensation Benefit to determine if this is a benefit your business needs.
+A good practice would be to contact your state’s Department of Labor or an agent knowledgeable in the Workers’ Compensation Benefit to determine if this is a benefit your business needs.

 If your business doesn’t have a policy, you may be liable for wage replacement and medical costs.
-Additionally, injured employees may file a lawsuit against your business.
+Additionally, injured employees may file a lawsuit against your company.